Professionals: How I Created A Business Built FOR Horses

 This was born from the need to offer continued support to the students I was traveling the world teaching in live clinics.
 I had to figure out a way to give this hugely valuable and unique information to students in a form they could use even if I was only able to come to their area once a year.
 It was also born from an inherent belief that great teachers don’t just offer information, but help students realize their inherent abilities to learn.

 Through my desire to serve at this level, I discovered and documented my unique system, developed transformational learning experiences around it, and created exercises that promoted independent problem-solving.
-Then I was able to leverage it through writing a book, and by being one of the first people to create step by step, highly supported online courses for equestrians.
+Then I was able to leverage it by writing a book, and by being one of the first people to create step-by-step, highly supported online courses for equestrians.